 Huma Nawaz, a student from Pakistan, is among the graduates of the latest class of the ICTP Postgraduate Diploma Programme.
 The Programme has seen a consistent rise in the percentage of women in the last few years, reaching almost parity between male and female students.

 In the following interview, Nawaz talks about how she decided to come to ICTP, her plans and wishes for the future, and her connections with the Centre's founder, Abdus Salam.

-When and why did you decide that you wanted to dedicate your studies to physics?
+When and why did you decide to dedicate your studies to physics?

-What are some challenges you faced in pursuing your studies in your home country in Peru?
+What are some challenges you faced in pursuing your studies?

-In your opinion, what were the strengths of ICTP's Postgraduate Diploma Programme?
+In your opinion, what were the strengths of the Postgraduate Diploma Programme?

 In the first semester, it was hard because we had four subjects in parallel, assignments, lectures, and it was hard to keep up with everything.
 And moreover, I didn't like online classes much.
 But the teachers were really helping, they arranged Zoom sessions for people, so they could keep track of everyone.
 I just loved the way they taught us.

 I loved ICTP really; the Galileo guesthouse is like a home to me.
 I made so many friends and I share a special bond with them, we have so many memories together.
 The ICTP community is really hospitable and always willing to help us for any kind of need.
 I believe I could go to any place but not get so much care, love and affection that ICTP has shown us.
 It was an incredible experience for me, and I'm going to miss everything so much.

 I got a PhD position at the University of Houston, Texas, in the USA, where I will continue to work in the field of Machine Learning and computation, which I really enjoy.